xcally/openchannel-facebook/README.md

 ## Configuration

-Please see `config.json` in the root folder if you want to change the default application / mongo settings.
+Please see `config.json` in the root folder if you want to change the default application settings.

 xCALLY Motion | Powered by Xenialab s.r.l. - [www.xcallymotion.com](https://www.xcallymotion.com/)